 The most ideal replacement for an extracted tooth is a dental implant.
 The next best option to replace a tooth after extraction is a fixed permanent bridge.
 Another option for a single tooth extraction is a removable clip on tooth called a “flipper”.
 If multiple teeth have been extracted, we can also make a removable partial denture.

 What can happen if I do not replace a missing tooth after extraction?

-What is the cost of a tooth extraction in Midtown Manhattan, NYC?
+What is the cost of tooth extraction NYC?

 Most dental PPO insurance plans cover the cost of a tooth extraction at 80% to 90%.
 Prior to having any procedure done, at Sachar Dental NYC, we always check with your insurance to see if it is a covered service and determine what your out-of-pocket expenses will be.
 We always will let you know prior to performing any procedure what charges you will be responsible for.
 On the day of your procedure, you will only be responsible for your percentage.
 We will then submit a claim to your dental insurance and collect the insurance payment directly from them.